Planning a kids’ birthday party? Here are some fun ideas to put together an adventurous birthday party for your little (or big) one!

 The zoo is a great trip for everyone of any age.
 As a young child it’s an amazing adventure seeing animals from all over the world – and as you grow up, it’s still all of that.
 If you want to make the day even more special then why not look into booking a zoo keeper experience day for your child as party if their birthday present?

 Ice skating can be so much fun, and most of the fun is because people fall over a lot.
 Your young kids will be given a standing sled to hold on to, where you just have to fend for yourself.
 Like the water park, this is one party idea you might want to loop other parents into to help manage all the children.

 A fun and easy activity you can do as part of a birthday party would be a treasure hunt.
 You can buy kids toys on www.bubbalove.com.au and hide them around the house, garden or whichever venue you have chosen.
 Give the children a treasure map or leave clues around the place and watch everyone work together to hunt down the present treasure.

 Rather than having everyone come round to your house or having to rent out a venue, why not go for a picnic in the park?
 You can take games and sports equipment to play with, maybe plan to go somewhere with a play park so that the kids can tire themselves out there before settling down for some food.
 This is a popular option for many parents though, so unless you can book tables through your local council area it’s worth getting down to the park early and snagging the best tables!

+If you just wanted to hire out a room then check out birthday party rentals near you, my sister used them before and it was a fantastic party, the kids loved it!
 The most important thing is that you child or children have fun on the day as it is their day after all.
 Hopefully these will give you some ideas on planning an adventurous and fun birthday party for your kids!

 This was a collaborative post and may contain affiliate links.